-The line was scheduled to mature September 29, 2023, but was extended to November 15, 2023, and again extended to August 15, 2024.
-Based on historical experience, management expects that the Council will continue to be able to refinance the line to pay off over time.
-Thus, the line is reported as long-term debt in the statement of net position.
+The line was originally scheduled to mature September 29, 2023, but has been extended multiple times; the most recent extension was signed in August 2024 that extended the maturity date to August 15, 2025.
+Based on historical experience, management expects that the Council will continue to be able to refinance the line.